arshad-yaseen/monacopilot/README.md

 });
 ```

+The `registerCompletion` function returns a `completion` object with useful methods such as `trigger` and `dispose`.
+The `trigger` method is explained later in this document.
+The `dispose` method should be used to clean up resources when the completion object is no longer needed.
+For instance, in a React component, you can call `completion.dispose()` within the `useEffect` cleanup function to ensure proper disposal when the component unmounts.

 🎉 Congratulations!
 The AI auto-completion is now connected to the Monaco Editor.
 Start typing and see completions in the editor.

 ## Register Completion Options